tnagano22/LanguageEnrollmentsCC_MLA2024/Readme.md

     Matriculation Status, Senior and Community Colleges: Expressed In Percentages, Fall 1969, 1970, 1972, 1974, 19768, 1978, 1980 and 1981
     (p.106)
-    - Only proportions were reported.
+    - Only proportions were reported in the report.
 The actual number of students were interpolated from the total number of matriculated students (see Table I: Trends in Enrollment Status By Sex Fall 1978, 1979, 1980, 1981 (p.96))
   - The enrollment data for 1978 and 1979 differ from those previously reported in the Data Book since these years have been adjusted to include New York City Technical College and the College of Staten